Aikido Kyoto Logo

 In Aikido, there is no emphasis on strength or speed of movement.

-Aikido training is adjusted according to each individual’s physical fitness and body type, with the speed of movement and strength of force being modified accordingly.
-This makes it appealing as people of all ages, from young to elderly, can participate in training together.
+Aikido training is adapted to each individual’s physical condition and body type, with the speed of movement and amount of force adjusted accordingly.
+This flexibility allows people of all ages—from young practitioners to the elderly—to train together in the same dojo.

 The Aikido practice is conducted with great care and attention.